rpi-iot-projects/Team-3-Efficient-Data-Compression-and-Aggregation-for-IoT-Networks/README.md

    Packed bit-plane arrays are segmented into 4 KB chunks (or retained as a single block) and compressed with the chosen codec.

 4. **Secure Framing & Transmission**
+   - Raspberry Pi based collector nodes run a key sharing server, that can share AES key upon request using a public RSA key.
    - A fresh AES-128 (Fernet) key is generated per batch and encrypted with RSA-OAEP for secure key exchange.
    - The encrypted key and compressed payload are each length-prefixed and sent over TCP.
+   - An update of AES key can be requested by the central control/deashboard at any time.
+This allows for a robustly secure, yet fast encryption framework.

 5. **Reconstruction & Visualization**
    The dashboard: